emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Product-market fit focus" subtitle= "You’re asked to launch relevant products or services, but teams feel uncertain and stretched." description= "We’ll start by clarifying your business goals, customer needs and current product or experience, then conduct a gap analysis to define the best path forward." image= "/assets/images/services_package_03.png" image_on_left= true
+title= "Product-market fit focus" subtitle= "You’re asked to launch relevant products or services, but teams feel uncertain and stretched." description= "We’ll first clarify your business goals, customer needs and current product or experience, then conduct a gap analysis to define the best path forward." image= "/assets/images/services_package_03.png" image_on_left= true
 %}